 - Protection from stressors and triggers of previous living situations

-Alcohol and some types of drugs are commonplace in many Las Vegas establishments, and issues of addiction and substance abuse can be found throughout the city.
-Cocaine and alcohol are commonly found within the city limits, while prescription opioid abuse has been spreading into the suburbs and even into some schools.
+Alcohol and some types of drugs are commonplace in many Las Vegas establishments, and issues of addiction and substance use can be found throughout the city.
+Cocaine and alcohol are commonly found within the city limits, while prescription opioid use has been spreading into the suburbs and even into some schools.

 Signs And Symptoms Of Addiction